What is Arbitrage?

 Trading with Arbitrage

 Even though this a simple strategy very few – if any – investment funds rely solely on such a strategy.
-The fact can be explained by the difficulties associated with exploiting the commonly short-lived situation.
+This fact can be explained by the difficulties associated with exploiting the commonly short-lived situation.
 With the rise of electronic trading, which can execute trade orders within a fraction of a second, mispriced asset differences occur for a minuscule amount of time.
 The improved trading speed has, in this sense, improved the efficiency of markets.